mehulagg/gitlab/doc/administration/gitaly/praefect.md

    Praefect cluster directly; that could lead to data loss.
 1. `PRAEFECT_SQL_PASSWORD`: this password is used by Praefect to connect to PostgreSQL.
+1. `PRAEFECT_SQL_PASSWORD_HASH`: the hash of password that is used by PgBouncer.
+   Use `gitlab-ctl pg-password-md5 praefect` to generate the hash.
+The command asks for the password for `praefect` user.
+Enter `PRAEFECT_SQL_PASSWORD` plaintext password.

 We note in the instructions below where these secrets are required.